forklift-run/pallet-example-layered/README.md

   Docker Compose file for the `hello` feature flag in the `simple-demo` package to deploy a different container.
-- If you open <http://localhost/whoami>, you should see a blank page - this is because this pallet overrides the configuration from github.com/forklift-run/pallet-example-minimal to remove the `/whoami` route.
+- If you open <http://localhost/whoami>, you should see a blank page - this is because this pallet overrides the `simple-demo` package deployment configuration from github.com/forklift-run/pallet-example-minimal to remove the `/whoami` route.
 - If you open <http://localhost/admin/prometheus>, you should see a basic Prometheus query console - this is because this pallet imports the package deployment for Prometheus from github.com/PlanktoScope/pallet-standard.